cvbarros/terraform-provider-teamcity/website/r/vcs_root_git.html.md

 * `project_id`: (Required) ID of the project under which this VCS Root will be created.
 Use `_Root` to create a top-level VCS Root.

+* `modification_check_interval`: (Optional) Specifies how often TeamCity polls the VCS repository for VCS changes (in seconds).
+If not specified, the interval will be the global server settings.
+In that case, that information is not saved to the terraform state.

 * `fetch_url`: (Required) URL used to pull source code for this VCS.
 For HTTP, prefix with http(s)://.
 For SSH, use user@server.com.

 * `push_url`: (Optional) URL used to push source code for this VCS.
 Assumes the same as `fetch_url`if not specified.